deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 Overview
 --------

-The :ref:`simulator_api` is the top-level object in **MRSimulator**.
-The two main attributes of a Simulator object are `spin_systems` and `methods`, which hold a list of :ref:`spin_sys_api` and :ref:`method_api` objects, respectively.
-In addition, a simulator object also contains a `config` attribute, which holds a :ref:`config_api` object.
-The ConfigSimulator object configures the simulation properties, which may be useful in optimizing simulations.
+The :ref:`simulator_api` is the top-level class in **MRSimulator**.
+The two main attributes of the Simulator class are `spin_systems` and `methods`, which hold a list of :ref:`spin_sys_api` and :ref:`method_api` instances, respectively.
+In addition, the simulator class also contains a `config` attribute, which holds a :ref:`config_api` instance.
+The ConfigSimulator class configures the simulation properties, which may be useful in optimizing simulations.

 In this section, you will learn about the ConfigSimulator attributes.
 For simplicity,